 Everybody feels fear—it's one of the most primitive emotions.
 The brain is an incredible and complex organ.
-Fear is a chain reaction that begins with a stressful stimulus and ends with the release of the hormones adrenaline and cortisol that cause physical symptoms including a racing heart, shortness of breath, and chest tightness among others.
+Fear is a chain reaction that begins with a stressful stimulus and ends with releasing the hormones adrenaline and cortisol that cause physical symptoms, including a racing heart, shortness of breath, and chest tightness, among others.

 8 Important Tips to Reduce or Eliminate Fear

-Emerson said "Knowledge is the antidote to fear."
-But it isn't enough to merely understand the laws of psychology regarding the reduction or elimination of fear.
-They must be practiced persistently to become effective.
+Emerson said, "Knowledge is the antidote to fear."
+But it isn't enough to merely understand the laws of psychology regarding reducing or eliminating fear.
+The following rules listed must be practiced to become effective.

 By following the rules, you can expect some good results:

 - Realize that fear exists only in the imagination.
-What we don't understand, we fear.
-This is why knowledge is important.
+We fear what we don't understand; therefore, knowledge is essential.

 - Concentrate on the interpretation and meaning of the song.
 There will be no room left for self-consciousness.
 But don't become so overemotional that you destroy vocal technique.
 Sing publicly as often as you can to help reduce fear.

-- Preparation has been proven to reduce fear.
+- Be prepared.
+Preparation reduces fear.
 Know your music well and rehearse regularly to be sure of your routine.
 Know what you want the song to say musically.
 Practice with your accompaniment or band.
-Even experienced singers cannot expect to be fully at ease in the singing of a song until they have had plenty of practice with an accompanist.
+Even experienced singers cannot expect to be fully at ease until they have had plenty of practice with an accompanist.

-- Build more than an adequate technique for the demands of public singing.
-Always have a reserve of technique in order to establish confidence.
+- Build more than a good technique for the demands of public singing.
+Always have a reserve to establish confidence.
 Never attempt to sing songs publicly that involve notes in the very extreme of your practice range.

-- Psychologists tell us that if you force yourself to go through the motions of bravery you will be brave.
+- Psychologists tell us that you will be brave if you force yourself to go through the motions of bravery.
 So, walk on stage calmly and naturally.
-Look at your audience and give them a chance to look you over too before you begin singing.
+Look at your audience and give them a chance to look you over, too, before you begin singing.

 - If you are tense or frightened, breathe deeply several times and relax your body before attempting to sing.
 Nervous disorders are due to oxygen starvation.
 So take time to breathe deeply by using the diaphragmatic muscle (belly breath).

-When we experience failure, we can use these setbacks as experiences to draw lessons from.
+When we experience failure, we can use these setbacks as experiences.
 We can learn from our mistakes and upsets.
 These are opportunities to grow and develop our craft in a whole new way.

 Ego Versus Confidence

-The successful singer must have an assured personality, a realistic ego based upon self-control and justified self-confidence.
+The successful singer must have an assured personality, a real ego based on self-control, and justified self-confidence.
 Do not mistake this confidence for egotism.
-The egotist is only thinking about himself and brags about his superiority over others.
+The egotist only thinks about himself and brags about his superiority over others.

 But the confident singer has justified self-assurance because of previous experience, adequate preparation, and good hard work.